Blue Jays close out dismal homestand with loss to Angels - Article - TSN

 Estrada (2-5) was pulled a couple batters later.
 He gave up seven hits, four earned runs and two walks while striking out one.

+"I elevated (pitches) when I wasn't really trying to, I was leaving the ball mostly in the middle," he said.
+"So plain and simple I just sucked today."

 Tropeano (2-3), meanwhile, allowed one earned run, four hits and a walk.
-He had six strikeouts.
+He tied a season-high with six strikeouts.

 Los Angeles tacked on insurance runs in the seventh and eighth innings.
 Pujols added a no-doubt blast in the Angels' two-run ninth for his seventh homer of the year.

-Notes: The game took two hours 53 minutes to play. ...
+Notes: Ohtani reached base four times in a game for the first time in his career. ...
+The game took two hours 53 minutes to play. ...
 Groups of students packed the stadium's 500 level for the matinee. ...
 Sam Gaviglio (1-0, 0.93 ERA) was scheduled to start for the Blue Jays on Friday against fellow right-hander Zach Eflin (1-0, 1.56). ...
+Gibbons said Jaime Garcia was expected to start Saturday.
+He's coming off a stint on the 10-day disabled list due to shoulder inflammation. ...
 The Angels will continue their 10-game road swing with a weekend series against the New York Yankees.

 ———